DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/navigateto.md

 You can use the `file://` scheme or relative paths to navigate to a webpage in a local directory.
 Relative file paths are resolved from the current page, rather than the test file.

-> Important!
-Relative file paths do not function on an `about:blank` page.

 ```js
 fixture `My fixture`
     .page `http://www.example.com/`;